 All content in the Learning Resources Content Collection goes through rigorous evaluation by educators/evaluators for academic integrity and age appropriateness.
-This rigorous process can also be applied to evaluate your own digital content as well, using our freely available rubric:
+This rigorous process can also be applied to evaluate your own digital content as well, using our publicly available rubric:

 Authority or credibility refers to the source of the site and whether that source has integrity, objectivity, and academic rigor. icurio educators/evaluators use the following basic guidelines for judging site authority (adapted from the Dartmouth College Library website):